ibm-cloud-docs/log-analysis/core/service-connection.md

 You must allow outgoing traffic on TCP port 443 and TCP port 80 in your firewall.
 For example, you must open TCP port 443 and TCP port 80 from each worker to the {{site.data.keyword.la_full_notm}} service.

-The API endpoint is required for LogDNA agent authentication.
-The LogDNA agent gets a token that you can use to send logs to the ingestion endpoint.
+The API endpoint is required for logging agent authentication.
+The logging agent gets a token that you can use to send logs to the ingestion endpoint.

-If you configure the LogDNA agent to connect to the logging instance through the **private network**, open a support ticket to request the private IP addresses that you must enable in your firewall.
+If you configure the logging agent to connect to the logging instance through the **private network**, open a support ticket to request the private IP addresses that you must enable in your firewall.
 For more information about opening an IBM support ticket, see [Getting support](/docs/get-support).
 {: important}